ehovers10/dci/_chapters/collaborative-update-semantics.md

 This modicum of *irrealism* inherent in the best system account is a second issue for its application in the realm of physical structure.
 It is well-accepted that there are limits to what is available empirically to human observers of the world, and some extreme empiricists go so far as to infer that there is nothing to posit beyond the empirically verifiable elements of our scientific models {% include ref.html id="churchland1982" o="n" e="," %} but it is difficult to shake the idea that there is a physical reality out there that our theoretical efforts attempt to *describe* rather than *determine*.

 Despite these concerns in the realm of the physical sciences, the best systems account fares well in application to *linguistic interpretation*.

-[^Bestsystem]: Lewis also adds *fit* as a criterion for theorizing about non-deterministic systems.
-See {% include ref.html id="hicks2014" o="n" %} for an amendment of the best system account that incorporates the idea that the conditions of use of a theory may count as a criterion for adequacy of the theory.

-[^frameproblem]: Think here of the challenge in artificial intelligence known as the *frame problem*.
-The issue is that good at data collection and processing as machines are, they have difficulty using their skills to engage tasks in the real world because there is simply too much data to sift through in order to process all of it before making a choice on how to act.
-Humans do this quite easily, despite the severe deficiency in our raw data processing ability.
-Presumably, we succeed on the basis of a set of frames, heuristics, and defaults, which allow us to filter the data, making the processing task much less onerous.
-Whatever the reductive link between the logical specification of language and its neurological realization may be, it seems evident that its rules must be specified in terms of these sorts of heuristics and defaults simply because it is a quotidian tool.

-[^Semprag]: See the entries in [That sem/prag anthology].

-[^Bontly]: Same idea as the simplicity motivation in linguistic theory that {% include ref.html id="bontly2005" o='n' %} discusses?
-Something about semantic innocence?

-[^Morecriteria]: An additional criteria that seem to straddle the line between empirical coverage and theoretical virtue are is the distribution patterns of expressions throughout the language, such as an expression's embedding proclivities or the diversity of linguistic contexts in which it occurs

-[^bealer]: From *Self-consciousness*, reductive functionalist accounts require the content of our conscious experiences to be weird realizer properties rather than the normal mental properties that really are their contents.

 ## General update semantics